askmike/gekko/docs/Exchanges.md

 The callback needs to have the parameters of `err` and `ticker`.
 Ticker needs to be an object with atleast the `bid` and `ask` property in float.

+### getFee

+    this.exchange.getFee(callback)

+The callback needs to have the parameters of `err` and `fee`.
+Fee is a float that represents the amount the exchange takes out of the orders Gekko places.
+If an exchange has a fee of 0.2% this should be `0.0002`.

 ### getPortfolio

     this.exchange.getPortfolio(callback)

 The callback needs to have the parameters of `err` and `portfolio`.
-Portfolio needs to be an array of all currencies and assets combined in the form of objects, an example object looks like `{name: 'BTC', amount: 1.42131}` (name needs to be an uppercase string, amount is a float).
+Portfolio needs to be an array of all currencies and assets combined in the form of objects, an example object looks like `{name: 'BTC', amount: 1.42131}` (name needs to be an uppercase string, amount needs to be a float).

+### buy

+    this.exchange.buy(amount, price, callback);

 ### sell

     this.exchange.sell(amount, price, callback);

-This should create a sell order at the exchange for [amount] of [asset] at [price] per 1 asset.
+This should create a buy / sell order at the exchange for [amount] of [asset] at [price] per 1 asset.
 If you have set `infinityOrder` to `true` the amount will be 10000.
 If you have set `direct` to `true` the price will be `false`.
-The callback needs to have the parameters `err` and `object`.
-Object should describe how the portfolio manager can check if the order went through, **this is not used at this moment**.
+The callback needs to have the parameters `err` and `order`.
+The order needs to be something that can be fed back to the exchange to see wether the order has been filled or not.

+### checkOrder

+    this.exchange.checkOrder(order, callback);

+The order will be something that the manager previously received via the `sell` or `buy` methods.
+The callback should have the parameters `err` and `filled`.
+Filled is a boolean that is true when the order is already filled and false when it is not.

-### buy
+### cancelOrder

-    this.exchange.buy(amount, price, callback);
+    this.exchange.checkOrder(order, callback);

-This should create a buy order at the exchange for [amount] of [asset] at [price] per 1 asset.
-If you have set `infinityOrder` to `true` the amount will be 10000.
-If you have set `direct` to `true` the price will be `false`.
-The callback needs to have the parameters `err` and `object`.
-Object should describe how the portfolio manager can check if the order went through, **this is not used at this moment**.
+The order will be something that the manager previously received via the `sell` or `buy` methods.
+The callback should have the parameters `err` and `succes`.
+Succes is a boolean that is reflects whether the order is succesfully canceled.

 ## Trading method's expectations